 Spend a few lazy days camping with style at Tentrr, a hillside tent that’s located just 7 minutes away from Woodstock and a jump, hop, and a skip away from the Marsh-Billings-Rockefeller National Park.

-If you’re looking for a more hands-on farm experience, you can also tour the historic Billings Farm and milk a cow or churn some butter, too.
+If you’re looking for a more hands-on farm experience this Christmas season, you can also tour the historic Billings Farm and milk a cow or churn some butter.
 It’s only $148 per night.

-But if you don’t mind spending a little extra, (as in $575 a night extra!) then gather the family for a weekend getaway in this luxurious 3-bedrooms 1820’s stone barn house that’s perfect for anyone who loves wide open spaces.
+But if you don’t mind spending a little extra (as in $575 a night extra!), then gather the family for a weekend getaway in this luxurious 1820s stone barn house that’s perfect for anyone who loves wide open spaces.

 But make sure to stick around for their Annual Holiday House Tour, Annual Wassail Parade, and an epic Holiday Cabaret musical full of jolly jingles, dancing, and lots of singing!